 We proudly offer the bios of our accomplished teachers.

 Stacy Pershall is the author of the memoir Loud in the House of Myself (W.W.
-Norton), selected for the Barnes and Noble Discover Great New Writers Program, and her work is included in the anthology Lost and Found (W.W.
-Norton).
-She has taught at Writopia, Pratt Manhattan, and City College of New York.
+Norton), selected for the Barnes and Noble Discover Great New Writers Program, and her work is included in the anthologies Lost and Found (W.W.
+Norton) and Spent (Seal Press).
+She has taught at Writopia, Pratt Manhattan, City College of New York, and the Johns Hopkins Center for Talented Youth.
 She holds a BA from the University of Arkansas and an MFA in Performance Art from the University of Cincinnati.

 Cullen Thomas is the author of the memoir Brother One Cell (Viking).
-His work has also appeared in the New York Times Magazine, the Washington Post, Salon, World Hum, Current Biography, and Penthouse.
+His nonfiction has appeared in the New York Times Magazine, the Washington Post, The Daily Beast, Salon, The Rumpus, The Sonora Review, World Hum, Current Biography, and Penthouse.
+He has appeared on CNN, MSNBC, and the National Geographic channel and has taught at NYU.
 He holds a BA from Binghamton University.

 Arlaina Tibensky is the author of the novel And Then Things Fall Apart (Simon & Schuster).
 Her short stories and nonfiction have appeared in One Story, SmokeLong Quarterly, McSweeney's, Madison Review, The Dinner Party Download, New Stories from the Midwest 2018 (New American Press), the New York Times, and elsewhere.
 She holds a BA from the University of Wisconsin-Madison, and an MFA in Fiction from Columbia University.